 Jumpstart celebrated the 13th annual Read for the Record on October 25, 2018 with the book Maybe Something Beautiful by F. Isabel Campoy and Theresa Howell and illustrated by Rafael López.
 Read below to learn more about the 2018 celebration, and stay tuned for updates about Read for the Record 2019!

 Jumpstart’s Read for the Record brings together millions of people each year in classrooms, libraries, community centers, and homes across the US.
 This annual campaign was launched over a decade ago to highlight the importance of building early literacy and language skills for EVERY child, so that all children have the opportunity to enter kindergarten prepared to succeed.

 Join the fun and pledge to #ReadfortheRecord with us on October 25, 2018, to celebrate the amazing power of reading.

-Reading aloud with young children — whether in the classroom, at home, or in the community — builds literacy and language skills and provides positive reading experiences that instill a love of reading.
+Reading aloud with children — whether in the classroom, at home, or in the community — builds literacy and language skills and creates positive experiences that instill a love of reading.